The Beatles (TV series): Production overview

-The series consisted of short animated stories that essentially were intended to set up the visual illustration of Beatles songs that were played in their entirety.
+The series consisted of short animated stories intended to set up visual illustrations of Beatles songs.
 In addition, there were sing-along sequences with simpler imagery complementing the full lyrics of particular songs.
-The songs were taken from all the albums up to Revolver as well as non-album singles up to "Strawberry Fields Forever"/"Penny Lane", the song "Bad Boy", the German language song "Komm Gib Mir Deine Hand", and the Long Tall Sally EP.
+The songs were taken from the albums up to Revolver as well as non-album singles up to "Strawberry Fields Forever"/"Penny Lane".

-The series depicted the band in their early "moptop-and-suit" look as depicted in the 1964 live action film, A Hard Day's Night, even though the band had moved beyond it during the series' run.
-The producers did attempt to acknowledge the band members' contemporary appearances with photographs of them in the series' title sequences during its production run.

-The Beatles borrowed Richard Lester's fast-cutting directorial style of A Hard Day's Night and its 1965 follow-up, Help!
+The Beatles borrowed Richard Lester's fast-cutting directorial style of A Hard Day's Night and its 1965 follow-up, Help!.
 Hal Erickson writes in Television Cartoon Shows that the frenetic cuts "[gave] the series its breezy pace and comic impudence — which often had to compensate for some distressingly sloppy animation and infantile scripting".

-The band members themselves had nothing to do with the series' production beyond the use of their music recordings.
-US actor Paul Frees did the voices of John Lennon and George Harrison while Lance Percival did the voices of Paul McCartney and Ringo Starr.
-Frees had been the voice of Boris Badenov in The Adventures of Rocky and Bullwinkle and Friends series.
+The band members were not involved with the series' production beyond the use of their music recordings.
+US actor Paul Frees voiced John Lennon, George Harrison, and Brian Epstein (and provided additional voices), while Lance Percival voiced Paul McCartney and Ringo Starr.
 The female voices were provided by Julie Bennett and Carol Corbett.
 At first, the Beatles dismissed the series because of its poor quality.
-It is reported, however, that the band members enjoyed the cartoons in later years.
+It is reported that the band members enjoyed the cartoon in later years.

 Initially, the opening credits theme was a guitar riff from "A Hard Day's Night" segueing into "Can't Buy Me Love", over a cartoon sequence of the group running down a fire escape, echoing a scene in A Hard Day's Night.
-The second season's opening theme was "Help!", while the third season's theme was "And Your Bird Can Sing", over a different cartoon sequence.
+The second season's opening theme was "Help!", while the third season's opening theme was "And Your Bird Can Sing", over a different cartoon sequence.

-Although uncredited, Dennis Marks, along with Jack Mendelsohn, Heywood Kling and Bruce Howard, wrote all 39 episodes of The Beatles series.
+Uncredited, Dennis Marks, along with Jack Mendelsohn, Heywood Kling and Bruce Howard, wrote all 39 episodes of the series.

-Most of the episodes of the series were produced by Artransa Park Studios in Sydney, New South Wales, Australia and George Dunning's company TVC Animation in London, with a handful of episodes made in Hollywood, with a crew supervised by veteran cartoon writer John W. Dunn.
+Most of the episodes of the series were produced by Artransa Park Film Studios in Sydney, New South Wales, Australia, and George Dunning's company TVC Animation in London, with some episodes made in Hollywood, with a crew supervised by veteran cartoon writer John W. Dunn.

-Depiction of the Beatles

-Each Beatles figure was a loose, rough, exaggerated description of them, with John and Paul wearing a blue collar-less suit and tie, while George and Ringo wore navy blue shirts and light blue blazer jackets; all of them wore matching blue drainpipe trousers and Beatle Boots.